 Outreach Peru supports co-ordinated UK advocacy related to its

 Peru is one of the larger countries in South America (five times bigger than the UK) with a wealth of natural resources.
-The population is approximately 27 million (UN estimate).
-Over 50% of the population is living in poverty (less than $2 per day) with 24% of people living in absolute poverty (under $1 per day).
+The population is approximately 31.8 million (2016).
+There is a huge disproportion between rural, peasant and indigenous communities.
+Just under half the rural population live in poverty.
 The business language is Spanish, but many people speak Quechua or Aymara.

 In the areas in which we work…

 - Many struggle daily to have enough to eat, they do not have adequate shelter, they have limited access to fresh water and often there is no sewage system.

 - Children under 5 are dying due to malnutrition.

 - Children are not safe and some are being exploited and abused.

 - People cannot gain access to professional doctors and medical supplies.

 - Many families do not have the skills to keep themselves healthy.